 For therapy to be effective, it’s critical to assess and treat any co-occurring mental health concerns or addictions that may be impacting the relationship.
 Left unaddressed, these individual issues will continue to fuel tension and unhealthy dynamics between partners.

-Over the course of treatment, it became clear that Lisa was struggling with undiagnosed depression that was contributing to her irritability and disregulation.
-Her depression needed to be treated in order for her to be able to show up differently in his marriage.
-With David and Linda, there were no major mental health issues that could impede their work in couples therapy.
+Throughout treatment, it became clear that Lisa was struggling with undiagnosed depression that was contributing to her irritability and dysregulation.
+Her depression needed to be treated for her to be able to show up differently in his marriage.
+With David and Linda, there were no significant mental health issues that could impede their work in couples therapy.

 Some personality traits are associated with poorer outcomes

-Certain individual characteristics have been correlated with a lowered chance of success in couples counseling.
+Specific individual characteristics correlate with a lowered chance of success in couples counseling.
 One longitudinal study found that low impulse control, tendency to externalize blame, and inflexibility were some of the top predictors of poor marital therapy outcomes.4

 Indeed, in my work with Gary and Lisa, I noticed Gary had difficulty accepting ownership for his contribution to the problem.
 Instead, he projected blame onto Lisa.
-He rejected any efforts Lisa made to influence his thoughts, feelings, or actions.
-He seemed to reject the notion that he needed to make any changes and adapt to new ways of relating.
-He was quick to criticize his wife and she responded quickly and impulsively to escalate emotionally during their arguments.
+He rejected Lisa’s influence on his thoughts, feelings, or actions.
+He seemed to reject the notion that he needed to change and adapt to new ways of relating.
+He quickly criticized his wife, and she responded quickly and impulsively to escalate emotionally during their arguments.
 David and Linda, on the other hand, were slower to anger and more considerate in their communication – personality strengths that enabled them to de-escalate conflicts before they got too heated.

 We all learn key lessons about love in our first relationships – those with our parents and childhood caregivers.
 When there have been attachment disruptions or dysfunction in our family-of-origin, we unknowingly bring these unhealed wounds into our adult partnerships.5

-In Gary’s BIG BIG Book he reported a history of emotional neglect and physical discipline from his father.
+In Gary’s BIG BIG Book, he reported a history of emotional neglect and physical discipline from his father.
 His trauma response to feeling unsafe was to insist he was right and get aggressive if challenged – a triggered reaction playing out with Lisa.
-Lacking models for secure intimacy, it was difficult for him to implement softer ways of engaging.
-While David and Linda certainly had their own baggage, their family backgrounds were relatively stable and healthy, giving them a head start on knowing how to meaningfully connect and apologize after ruptures.
+Lacking models for secure intimacy, it was difficult for him to implement softer engaging.
+While David and Linda certainly had their own baggage, their family backgrounds were relatively stable and healthy, giving them a head start on meaningfully connecting and apologizing after ruptures.

 The partners need to establish an emotional connection

-Research by John Gottman, PhD, shows that healthy relationships are built on a strong friendship, characterized by knowing each other well, sharing fondness and admiration, and regularly turning towards one another.6 In therapy, for changes to stick, partners must develop positive feelings towards each other.
+Research by John Gottman, PhD, shows that healthy relationships are built on a strong friendship, characterized by knowing each other well, sharing fondness and admiration, and regularly turning towards one another.6 In therapy, partners must develop positive feelings towards each other for changes to stick.

 While Gary and Lisa had moments of remembering what drew them together, the majority of their associations were marked by disappointment, hurt, and mistrust.
 Without a reservoir of goodwill to draw upon, it was hard for them to give one another the benefit of the doubt or want to be vulnerable.
 David and Linda, in contrast, still delighted in each other’s company and were intentional about cultivating their connection with date nights and daily expressions of appreciation.
 This positivity renewed their energy for making relationship adjustments.

-If one or both partners are highly change-resistant, this can be a major stumbling block in couples work.
-An openness to trying new ways of being is needed in order to disrupt the dysfunctional dances couples often find themselves in.7
+If one or both partners are highly change-resistant, this can be a major stumbling block in the couple’s work.
+An openness to trying new ways of being is needed to disrupt the dysfunctional dances couples often find themselves in.7

-I noticed that Lisa had one foot out the door throughout her intensive weekend with Gary.
-Her ambivalence about the relationship made her less motivated to stretch beyond her comfort zone or practice the tools learned she was learning.
-David and Linda approached our work with more flexibility, welcoming the opportunity to grow as individuals and as a couple.
-This allowed them to adopt a whole new repertoire of communication and conflict-resolution strategies.
+Lisa had one foot out the door throughout her intensive weekend with Gary.
+Her ambivalence about the relationship made her less motivated to stretch beyond her comfort zone or practice the tools she was learning.
+David and Linda approached our work more flexibly, welcoming the opportunity to grow as individuals and as a couple.
+This allowed them to adopt a new repertoire of communication and conflict-resolution strategies.

 Summary